:max_bytes(150000):strip_icc()/SPR-EATS-10-best-electric-wine-bottle-openers-4135093-recirc-15d4c5716e1d4263a7663d50c4b9b6aa.jpg)

 Wobbles on charger base

-Our at-home tester was impressed right away with the stylish design of this model, noting that the stainless steel build blended in nicely with the other steel appliances in their kitchen.
-During testing, we found that this model easily removed the cork in seconds thanks to the opener’s one-touch functionality.
-Our tester found that a tiny bit of pressure was needed when removing the cork but it didn't take that much effort.
+After testing this one, we believe the Secura Electric Wine Opener is among the best available and is very helpful for anyone who needs a little bit of extra help with tasks and heavy lifting.
+We were impressed right away with the stylish design of this model, with the stainless steel build blending in nicely with the other steel appliances in the kitchen, and were continuously impressed during testing.
+We found that this model easily removed the cork in seconds thanks to the opener’s one-touch, up/down functionality.
+Only a tiny bit of pressure was needed when removing the cork but it didn't take that much effort.

 It comes in four color options: stainless steel, champagne gold, blue, and rose gold.
 The opener also includes a foil cutter, which has a storage slot on the base.
 When fully charged, it can open up to 30 bottles.